Niloarc/UNCERTAINTY-ANN/README.md

                          validation_split=0.2)

-Fig.1.
-Data distribution for training, validation, and testing.
 A t-SNE (t-Distributed Stochastic Neighbor Embedding) plot was used to visualize features, which is a non-linear dimensionality reduction technique primarily used for visualizing high-dimensional data by preserving local relationships and revealing clusters.
 Unlike PCA, which focuses on maximizing variance through linear transformations, t-SNE emphasizes capturing the similarity between nearby points, making it ideal for understanding the local structure of data.
 While PCA is efficient and interpretable for feature reduction or preprocessing, t-SNE is better suited for finding patterns between the input variables and MFSP.